zmofei/mindmaps/README.md

-# athena-map
+# Mindmaps
-A  knowledge sharing based mind-map platform
+A canvas based mindmaps